AgregoreWeb/website/blog/2022/04/ipfs-with-chromium.md

 The main thing that drew us to Kiwi (other than it's actual features) was their [Github Actions](https://github.com/features/actions) based workflow.
 Chromium is a huge pain in the ass to work with due to it only being supported to compile on Ubuntu 18 and requiring at least 33 GB of space (for sparse clones!) for the repo (in practice it was more lik 76 GB).
 Kiwi's [latest build](https://github.com/kiwibrowser/src.next/) made use of a build server that would be notified of changes via Github Actions on a commit, and would then compile and publish APKs without needing to set up infrastructure on your own.
-It also enabled sparsely tracking just the parts of Chromium that are going to be modified and let developers drastically save on space when clining the repository to add their changes.
+It also enabled sparsely tracking just the parts of Chromium that are going to be modified and let developers drastically save on space when cloning the repository to add their changes.

 The thing we didn't anticipate was that this build server would only work within the Kiwi repo and that the source code for the server wouldn't get published anywhere.
 This meant that in order to compile Kiwi, we needed to set up our own build server without necessarily knowing what was required to make it possible.

-We spent about two weeks trying to get an initial build working which ended up delaying our timline significantly.
+We spent about two weeks trying to get an initial build working which ended up delaying our timeline significantly.
 Eventually, we had to abandon the idea of using Kiwi when we found out that [there were a bunch of source files that weren't actually in the source tree](https://github.com/kiwibrowser/src.next/issues/411) and that the build could not be made without them.

 Another concern was that there were manual exceptions in the ad blocker code to allow [Google, Bing, Yahoo, and some other advertisers](https://github.com/kiwibrowser/src.next/blob/kiwi/third_party/blink/renderer/core/layout/layout_object.cc#L306) to show their ads regardless.